Does Tempurpedic Have Fiberglass? Yes (But Not In The Cover)

 Tempur netting is typically a blue color, as shown above.
 As the glass fibers are woven inside you won’t see any when you take your Tempur mattress cover off.

-As for the glass fibers themselves: the fibers in Tempur won’t be able to get out of the mattress and contaminate your house like other cheaper brands.
 Why?
 The woven glass that Tempur use works quite differently to the fibers that have caused problems with cheaper brands.
 Here’s how that works:

 • Tempur’s core-spun glass fibers are encased in a sheath and are inside the mattress.

 • Basically, this means that you can use the mattress safely without any particles escaping, even when you remove the cover.
+I showed you above that you can quite safely take the cover off, I’ve done it myself.

 • Cheaper brands like Zinus use brittle and crumbly fiberglass (not protected in any sheath.